-Whether it is to visit the Temple of the Tooth or to lose oneself in the attractive Peradeniya Botanical Gardens in Kandy, this region offers more than just vast expansive tea plantations and mountainside hugging, montane forests.
+Kandy and the Tea Country have a fascinating history, central to the heritage of Sri Lanka and home to many of the island's cultural gems.
+Stopping off here is essential in order to visit the Temple of the Tooth or to lose oneself in the attractive Peradeniya Botanical Gardens in Kandy, and also to access the vast expansive tea plantations and mountainside hugging, montane forests.

-Full of traditional bustling markets and small antique shops, Kandy offers more of a relaxed atmosphere than Colombo and after dusk the city seems to come to a complete stop.
-Travel by train to the cooler climes of the Tea Country and stay on a working estate or treat yourself to Ceylon Tea Trails.
+Full of traditional bustling markets and small antique shops, Kandy town offers more of a relaxed atmosphere than Colombo and after dusk the city seems to come to a complete stop.
+Over the past few years development has allowed a variety of accommodation and restaurants to flourish.
+We think the best place to stay is the elegant Kandy House where guests may be joined by chatty monkeys and exotic birds during their morning Sri Lankan coffee on the terrace.
+From Kandy you can travel by train to the cooler climes of the Tea Country to stay on a working estate or at the fabulous Relais & Chateaux, Ceylon Tea Trails.